fatima-pura/Fatima-Pura-Interactive_Portfolio_Webpage/README.md

 # Fatima Pura's Portfolio

 Welcome to my personal portfolio!
-This website showcases my skills, projects, and contact information.
+This website showcases my personal information, skills, projects, and contact information.
 Below are the instructions to help you navigate through it.

 ## Table of Contents
 1. [Home](#home)